 The festival is all about engaging new audiences with STEM, and so we go out into communities where there aren’t usually science activities on offer.
-We have a strong partnership with local libraries and run Fun Days, special challenges and talks for older people, reaching all 15 branch libraries in 2019.
-We also work with community groups and youth clubs to run activities with targeted groups.
+We have a strong partnership with local libraries and run Fun Days, special challenges and talks for older people, reaching all 15 Nottingham city branch libraries in 2019.
+We also work with community groups and youth clubs to run targeted activities and projects.

 Nottingham’s got a great after-dark scene, so we run events for adult audiences, including talks, seminars and comedy nights to show how science is a part of our cultural lives.

 After being organised as a collaborative but informal partnership across numerous organisations for five years, the Nottingham Festival of Science and Curiosity has now been established as a Company Limited by Guarantee, number 11842873, registered in England.

 The is a proud member of the UK Science Festivals Network